Service Detail

 What this scope actually covers

-The scope usually begins with owner programming tied to operations, circulation, and future growth and quickly expands into budget modeling that evolves with design and material selections.
+The scope usually begins with program validation and concept-level pricing before significant design investment is committed and quickly expands into design team coordination with constructability reviews at schematic, design development, and construction document phases.
 Those early decisions influence more than field labor.
 They shape procurement sequencing, inspection timing, site readiness, and the order in which later trades can mobilize with confidence.

-We also account for constructability review focused on access, utilities, and sequencing and permit strategy and procurement planning during drawing development because those are the details that can quietly break a schedule when they are deferred too long.
-By the time the work reaches field execution tied directly to the approved design intent, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.
+We also account for permit-path planning through city of norman and cleveland county review processes during design and procurement strategy aligned with design progress to protect schedule and budget commitments because those are the details that can quietly break a schedule when they are deferred too long.
+By the time the work reaches field execution integrated with the same team that coordinated design — no handoff gap, the owner should already have a clear read on remaining risk, closeout expectations, and what the next phase needs from the field.

 That level of planning is especially useful across Norman and central Oklahoma because job conditions shift quickly between corridor growth sites, tighter urban parcels, industrial-support land, and owner-user expansions that need to protect active operations.
 The same service must be delivered differently depending on those conditions, and the build plan has to reflect that reality early.